bamos/bamos.github.io/index.md

 I'm a Computer Science Ph.D. student at Carnegie Mellon University, where
 I work on machine learning,
-mobile computing, and distributed systems in the [Elijah](http://elijah.cs.cmu.edu/) research group.
+computer vision, and mobile computing in the [Elijah](http://elijah.cs.cmu.edu/) research group.
 I strive to make all of my work free,